kaps2183/trade-enrichment-service/README.md

 2. Date Validation - basic validation where date format is imposed using jackson, we skip the row and continue

 TODO -
-1. Started with service class, so unit tests exist for service class to test above mentioned use cases, given more time I would have liked to develop tests for other components of the service.
+1. Testing - As I started with service class, so unit tests exist for to cover above mentioned use cases.
+Given more time I would have liked to develop tests first for other components of the service and some integration tests for controller too.
-2. Strategy pattern can applied and product enrichment logic can be extracted in a separate class if we have more fields to enrich.
+2. product enrichment logic can be extracted in a separate class if we have more fields to enrich going forwards using some pattern (e.g.- strategy pattern).
-3. Date validation logic can more sofesticated given some more time on.
+3. Date validation logic can more sofesticated given some more time to work with.